-- is age 65 or older or - is totally and permanently disabled and receives over half of his or her support each calendar year from the member.
+• Is totally and permanently disabled and receives over half of his or her support each calendar year from the member.

 Designee - an estate, a person or an entity you choose to receive a refund of contributions or a lump sum payment if you die or your beneficiary dies.